-3.2 Business development
+3.2.
+Business development

-3.2.1 BD-T1 - Best practices Guide to increase the ports' attractiveness.
+3.2.1.
+BD-T1 - Best practices Guide to increase the ports' attractiveness.

-BD-T1 Best practices Guide to increase the ports' attractiveness.
-Overview and purp oose The tool offers an inventory of best practices classified according to key aspects for the sustainable development of a s small port.
-The guide can be used to define the virtual "prototype" of a sustainable, efficient port and the herefore the benchmark for investing plans.
+Overview and purpose The tool offers an inventory of best practices classified according to key aspects for the sustainable development of a small port.
+The guide can be used to define the virtual "prototype" of a sustainable, efficient port and therefore the benchmark for investing plans.
 The tool has been developed by the FRAMESPORT pilot action led by Logoteam involving stakeholders from both Italian and Croatian side of the Adriatic basin.
 Planning Phase Operational design and implementation phase Linked Pilot PP12.1 "Development of small port prototype.
-Identification of opportunities to be Actions taken in order to develop a single port and convey outcomes to stakeholders for the future development and investment plans" - LOGO Resources (links, Development of a small port prototype summary annexes) Description · · · · · · · · · · · · · · · · · · ·
+Identification of opportunities to be taken in order to develop a single port and convey outcomes to stakeholders for the future development and investment plans" - LOGO umickes...,

+Resources (links, annexes...)

+Development of a small port prototype summary